GMP Standard Operating Procedures (SOP)

 Facility and Utility Validation Guideline

-Installation qualification (IQ) and Operational Qualification (OQ) exercises assure through appropriate performance tests, related documentation, and records that facilities and utilities have been commissioned correctly and that all will be reliable and within prescribed or specified operating limits.
+Installation qualification (IQ) and Operational Qualification (OQ) exercises assure, through appropriate performance tests, related documentation, and records, that facilities and utilities have been commissioned correctly and that they will be reliable and within prescribed or specified operating limits.

 Process Validation Sampling

-All sampling will be supported by appropriate sampling plans detailed either in the manufacturing instructions or validation protocol.
+Appropriate sampling plans in the manufacturing instructions or validation protocol will support all sampling.
 Sampling will follow the general principles outlined below.

 Raw Material Evaluation Process

-The scope of this procedure covers a change to an active pharmaceutical ingredient or excipient, including a change of manufacturing site and/or manufacturing process change.
+This procedure covers changes to an active pharmaceutical ingredient or excipient, including changes to the manufacturing site and/or manufacturing process.
 An evaluation must be conducted to demonstrate that the change will have no impact on finished products or processes.

 Computer Systems Validation Guideline